While

 frequency on

-higher bands
+higher bands,

-like 15 and
+such as 15 and

 10 meters.